emredagli/physics-constants-explorer/README.md

 Would it be possible and "useful"?

 Yes, it is possible.
 The program explained here outputs the all calculation steps in detail.
-So, exploring the dimensionally matched candidates may also support the experts on their researches.
+So, even exploring the dimensionally matched candidates may be useful for the experts in their research.

 And the methodology can be expanded to a wider scope with distributed calculation methodologies.